Top Business Ideas – Monthly Meetings

 We practice what we preach and you can find our testimonials here What our members say

 These continue to grow in popularity and are really easy to do and can be part of your content pyramid.
 All you need is a simple recorder and some people to talk to that are relevant to your audience.
 I use a Tascam DR-40 which is really excellent and not expensive either, delivering very high quality results.
-You can listen to our podcasts here at BGC Podcasts
+You can listen to our podcasts here: BGC Free Knowledge

 Once your podcast is recorded, get an accurate transcript of the recording very cost effectively using a site such as rev.com, which costs only $1 a minute.
 A thirty minute recording typically will mean around 6 – 8 A4 pages in Word.
 You can find them here Rev.com